craigargh/python-notes/gbaDev/gba_programming.md

 - `Mh{}`: Height of sprite in 8 pixel tiles.
 For a 16 pixel high sprite use `Mh2` (16 / 8 = 2)
 - `Mw{}`: Height of sprite in 8 pixel tiles.
 For a 16 pixel wide sprite use `Mw2` (16 / 8 = 2)
 - `ftc`: Format the output for use with C programs
+- `pn{}`: Limits the length of the palette.
+For example `-pn16` sets the palette to a max length of 16
 - `gT{}`: The colour in the image that should be transparent on the sprite.
 In this example all white pixels (with value`FFFFFF`) will be replaced with transparent pixels in the game.
 The default value for this option is `FF00FF`.